AtsushiSakai/PythonRobotics/docs/modules/0_getting_started/2_how_to_run_sample_codes_main.rst

 5. Execute python script in each directory.

-For example, to run the sample code of `Extented Kalman Filter` in the `localization` directory, execute the following command:
+For example, to run the sample code of `Extended Kalman Filter` in the `localization` directory, execute the following command:

 .. code-block::